neuropsychology/NeuroKit/.github/CONTRIBUTING.rst

 .. note::

-    If you feel overwhelmed by all the "requirements", and if that drives you away from contributing, please keep in mind that you can always open a PR with whatever you have, and then step by step we will help you making it up-to-standards.
+    If you feel overwhelmed by all the "requirements" so that it drives you away from contributing, please keep in mind that you can always open a PR with whatever you have, and then step by step we will help you making it up-to-standards.